 When outsourcing label production, a 24 hour lead time is sometimes just not an option while dealing with a third party converter.
 You are at the mercy of their backlog, workflow and priority to get your job out the door.
 When converters have the ability to bring production in house, you have the ability to say “yes”, helping to ensure customer satisfaction establish yourself as a just-in-time label provider.

 Short-run digital hybrid press owner Debbie Gilbert of PRX Print is a shining example of eliminating the pain points of lead times by bringing digital production in house.
-Immediately following the installation of their Digital One, Gilbert received an urgent label request from a long-time customer.
+Immediately following the installation of their short-run digital label press, Gilbert received an urgent label request from a long-time customer.
 In control of their own lead times, PRX Print had the capability to print the necessary labels to help their customer avoid produce spoilage.

 Digital isn't growing your business.